The stability manifold of local orbifold elliptic quotients: Triangulated categories associated to local elliptic quotients

-\begin{lemma} Clusters in $\sA$ are simple objects of class $a$. \end{lemma} \begin{proof} If $F$ is a cluster contained in $\sA$, then $F=\Psi(\sO_t)$ for some $t\in X'$, by definition of $\Psi$.
-Skyscraper sheaves are simple in $\sB'$, and so is $F$ in $\sA$.
-Since free orbits are clusters, all clusters have class $a=[\C_p]$ in $K(\sD)$. \end{proof}

-Before we proceed to a classification of objects in $\sA$, we need an alternative description of $\sA$ as a tilt of the heart of the standard t-structure on $\sD$.
-Define $\sF'$ to be the full subcategory of $\sB'$ generated by subsheaves of the normal bundles $\sO_{C_i}(C_i)$ of the exceptional curves $C_i\coloneqq \cup_{j=1}^{r_i-1} C_{i,j}$:
+To classify objects of $\mathcal{A}_R$ we will describe it explicitly as a tilt of $\sB$.
+Define $\sF'$ to be the full additive subcategory of $\sB'$ generated as the extension closure of subsheaves of the normal bundles $\sO_{C_i}(C_i)$:

 and $\sT'$ to be its left orthogonal in $\sB'$.
-Denote by $\sF$ (resp. $\sT$) the subcategories $\Psi\sF'$ (resp. $\Psi\sT$) of $\sA$.
+Denote by $\sF$ (resp. $\sT$) the subcategories $\Psi(\sF')$ (resp. $\Psi(\sT')$) of $\mathcal{A}_R$.